emreunal2/university_notepad/CMP3005  - Analysis of Algorithms/Week_2_Asymptotic_Notation.md

 **Important Note**

-- Althoughignoredin Big-OH notation, **constants are very important!**
+- Although ignoredin Big-OH notation, **constants are very important!**
 - Programmers and algorithm developers are very interested in constants and readytospendnightsin order to make an algorithm run faster by a factor of 2
 - But understanding algorithms would be impossible without the simplicity afforded by big-O notation